Me1lowfe1low/EmotionDesign/README.md

 </p>

 > EmotionDesign is an app that allows users to track their emotions daily \
-> and analyse the range of their feelings over time using statistics.
+> and analyse the range of their feelings over time using statistics. \
+> The app could be downloaded via [Apple Store](https://apps.apple.com/ge/app/emotion-design/id6445963420)

 <a id="TableOfContents"></a>
 # Table of contents